 This is as confused as it can get.
 First of all, Robbins explicitly claims that his postulates are based on “simple and indisputable facts of experience”.
 This is what you praise as the superior method of the Arabs.
 Robbins is the very prophet of what Popper called observationism: “These are not postulates the existence of whose counterpart in reality admits of extensive dispute once their nature is fully realized.
 We do not need controlled experiments to establish their validity: they are so much the stuff of our everyday experience that they only have to be stated to be recognized as obvious.”
 (Robbins, 1935, p.
 79)

-(vi) Robbins’s methodological blunder was that he based economics on BEHAVIORAL axioms (e.g. constrained optimization).
+(vi) Robbins’ methodological blunder was that he based economics on BEHAVIORAL axioms (e.g. constrained optimization).
 Yet, there is NO such thing as a ‘certain, true, and primary’ (Aristotle) behavioral axiom.

-Objective structural axioms lead to relationships that are readily testable, e.g. the Profit Law or the employment equation.**
+Objective structural axioms lead to relationships that are readily testable, e.g. the Profit Law or the Employment Law.#2

 (vii) The lethal error/mistake of Orthodoxy does NOT consist in the application of the axiomatic-deductive method but in taking green cheese behavioral assumptions as axioms.
 From this follows that economics has to move from behavioral microfoundations to structural macrofoundations.

 (viii) Science is about true/false and NOTHING else.
-We agree that Robbins based economics upon provable false axioms.
+We agree that Robbins based economics upon provably false axioms.

 Kakarot-Handtke, E. (2013).
 Crisis and Methodology: Some Heterodox Misunderstandings.
 SSRN Working Paper Series, 2083519: 1–25.
 URL

 Robbins, L. (1935).
 An Essay on the Nature and Significance of Economic Science.
 London, Bombay, etc.: Macmillan, 2nd edition.